Achieve the highest level of nursing education

 - A 4-year nursing degree from an accredited program conferred prior to the start of the program

 - Cumulative GPA of at least 3.0

-- Current, unencumbered licensure as a registered nurse in the state in which clinicals will occur
+- Current, unencumbered licensure as a registered nurse in the state of Minnesota.

-- Preferred qualifications for admission include at least 1-2 year of work experience as an RN prior to beginning clinical practicum course work.
+- Preferred qualifications for admission include at least 2 years of work experience as an RN.

 Tuition is charged based on the number of credits taken per semester.